saint-justin/draft-demo/README.md

 # HackerRank Redo

 This project is a remake of what I had aimed to make during the HackerRank coding test.
 Everything that you'll want to see specific to the test is located in the /src/utils/my-lib.js folder.
-A live demo of this project is posted on my website at [jvaughn.org/draftdemo](https://jvaughn.org/draftdemo)If you have any questions, feel free to reach out.
+A live demo of this project is posted on my website at [jvaughn.org/draftdemo](https://jvaughn.org/draftdemo).
+If you have any questions, feel free to reach out at jtv6445@rit.edu.
 Thanks again for your time.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).